paulvha/sps30/README.md

 ## ===========================================================

 A program to set instructions and get information from an SPS30.
-It has been tested to run either UART or I2C communcation on ESP32, MEGA2560, ESP8266, UNO and Due.
+It has been tested to run either UART or I2C communication on ESP32, MEGA2560, ESP8266, UNO and Due.
 In the meantime many other boards have been added to the test as well as extended interface options. (see below)
 <br> A detailed description of the options and findings are in SPS30.odt